0cjs/8bitdev/src/clic/library.md

 CLIC Standard Library
 =====================

+XXX After some work, it's seeming as if trying to have a cons-cell-only/ no-obdata version of CLIC with reasonable facilities may strain the library definitions too much.
+Probably the "tiny" CLIC needs to just drop most functions, focusing mainly on numerical processing as the early BASICs did.
+(But keep the `m[rwc]` stuff?)

 Notation:
 - Parameters _x_ are in upper case in the definition: `(f X)`.
 - Optional params are preceeded by an inverted question mark, `¿`.